asamorini/goodreads.utility/README.md

    * language
       * possibility to include editions without language defined (checkbox, default included, they must be evidenced in some way)
 * Books list: replace books to the corresponding edition of specific language
-   * on those list
+   * also on those list
       * Giveaways
       * New Releases
-      * book page, *Books by AUTHOR*
       * other user bookshelves
+      * Books similar to ... page (link "Readers also enjoyed" of book page)
+      * Favorite genres
+      * Favorite genres\Shelf; example: https://www.goodreads.com/shelf/show/art-books-monographs
    * replacing info
       * book description not already replaced
       * tooltip info replacement also in Choice awards
       * image has poor quality on "Choice awards" and "Recommendations" with View mode=cover
-   * icon of replaced book should not be over tooltip book on Recommendations list
    * near the start button, add checkbox "hide books without choosen language edition"
 * help link on menu
 * reviews